fsncps/geogame/README.md

 ```
 ---

-## Config
+### Config

 On the first run, the default config file is copied to `~/.config/geogame/config.toml`.
-In the config file, you can select question content types, set thresholds for error and memorization scores, and limit countries by continent or minimum area and population figures.
+In the config file, you can select question content types, set thresholds for error and memorization scores, and limit countries by continent or minimum area and population.

 ---
 <img src="screenshot.png" alt="Demo" width="500"/>